 Initial awards are estimated based on the results of the FAFSA.
-Estimates may change if any criteria used to determine your eligibility, such as program of study or area of interest, degree status, satisfactory academic progress, income or family contribution changes.
-Actual payment will be determined based on enrollment at the census date (please see the definition of census date for clarification) listed in the college calendar.
+Estimates may change if any criteria used to determine eligibility, such as program of study or area of interest, degree status, satisfactory academic progress, income or family contribution changes.
+Actual payment will be determined based on enrollment at the census date (please see the definition of census date on page 91 for clarification) listed in the college calendar.

-The amount actually paid to you from the FSEOG will be prorated if you enroll for three-quarter time or half time in a given semester.
-You must begin attending all of your classes before disbursement of any funds are made.
-If your attendance is not confirmed for one or more classes, your aid will be adjusted to the enrollment level of the credit hours that have been confirmed or nullified.
+The amount actually paid to the student from the FSEOG will be prorated if the student enrolls for three-quarter time or half time in a given semester.
+The student must begin attending all classes before disbursement of any funds are made.
+If attendance is not confirmed for one or more classes, aid will be adjusted to the enrollment level of the credit hours that have been confirmed or nullified.